MoreCircless/Wireguard-Manager/README.md

-# VPN Setter
+# Wireguard-Manager

 ## Overview

-**VPN Setter** is a Python script that helps you manage your VPN connection using the `wg-quick` utility for WireGuard.
+**Wireguard-Manager** is a Python script that helps you manage your VPN connection using the `wg-quick` utility for WireGuard.
 The script allows you to easily bring up or down the VPN interface, as well as check its current status.
 The output is color-coded for clarity, making it easier to see whether the VPN is active or not.

 ## Features